axibase/atsd/rule-engine/functions-date.md

 window_length_time() long
 ```

-Returns length of a time-based window in seconds, as configured.
+Returns the length of a time-based window in seconds.

 ### `window_length_count`